LiskHQ/lisk-docs/docs/building-on-lisk/run-a-lisk-node.md

 difficulty: beginner
 ---

-This tutorial will walk you through setting up your own [Lisk Node].
+This tutorial will walk you through setting up your own [Lisk Node] with Docker.

+*For instructions to run a Lisk node from source, please check the instructions detailed in the [Lisk Node](https://github.com/LiskHQ/lisk-node?tab=readme-ov-file#source) GitHub repository.*

 ## Objectives